pieterhartel/Mutation-at-scale/README.md

 # Replication package for "Mutation testing of smart contracts at scale"

+# 1. How to use this replication package?
-This replication package can be used in at least three different ways.
+This replication package can be used in at least five different ways.
 The interested reader could:
+1. Inspect the checklist for mutattion research in section 2 below.
-1. Study `comparison.xslx`, which compares the mutation operators of all related work that we are awareof with the mutation operators that we have implemented.
+2. Study `comparison.xslx`, which compares the mutation operators of all related work that we are aware of with the mutation operators that we have implemented.
-2. Inspect our source code `*.js`.
+3. Inspect our source code `*.js`.
-3. Study an original contract, its mutants, and the main output generated for that contract, which is `Vitaluck_3b400b.dir`.
+4. Study an original contract, its mutants, and the main output generated for that contract, which is `Vitaluck_3b400b.dir`.
-4. Re-run all our experiments, but please note that this would take 10-14 weeks on a single machine and about 0.5 TB of disk space to do.
+5. Re-run all our experiments, but please note that this would take 10-14 weeks on a single machine and about 0.5 TB of disk space to do.

+## 1.1 Assumptions
 We assume the reader to be familiar with `node`, `npm`, and `truffle`.
 See [Node](https://nodejs.org/) and [Truffle](https://www.trufflesuite.com) for the relevant documentation.

+# 2. Seven-point Mutation Testing Checklist
+We use the recently proposed checklist [Papadakis2019] for research on mutation testing to analyse our work.

+## 2.1 Mutant selection
+The mutation operators consist of the minimum standard Mothra set plus a number of experimental Solidity specific operators based on all the related work that we are aware of.
+We have provided a few examples in the background section of the paper to motivate the choice of operators in the paper, but this does not constitute proof that common errors in Solidity programs are captured by exactly the chosen operators.

+## 2.2 Mutation testing tool
+We have implemented a bespoke mutation tool in JavaScript and the source is available in this replication package.
+The file `comparison.xlsx` in this replication package provides a detailed specification of the mutation operators.

+The mutation generation tool uses uniform random selection of mutation operators and operands.

+Calls to `block.timestamp` do not cause non-deterministic behaviour as all transactions in the tests happen in the test environment at exactly the same time as they happened historically.

+Calls to `block.blockhash` may generate non-deterministic results, but we excluded contracts that make such calls.

+## 2.3 Mutant redundancy
+We have used a state-of-the-art method [Kintis2018] to discard redundant mutants.

+## 2.4 Test suite choice and size
+We have used a relatively large sample of smart contracts that are representative for the entire collection of verified smart contracts available from Etherscan.
+This collection however, is probably not representative for the entire population of smart contracts.
+For example, many smart contracts in this larger population are clones of other smart [He2019], but this is not the case for verified smart contracts from Etherscan.
+From a uniform random sample of 500 verified smart contract we have calculated the normalised edit distance (NLD) of all pairs and found that less than 1% of the pairs have a NLD of less than 20%, and less than 5% of all pairs have a NLD of less than 60%.
+This means that the vast majority of all pairs are different.

+The tests are all the same size, as each makes exactly 50 calls to a contract method.

+The tests are replay tests, which have not been designed as tests by developers of smart contracts, and can therefore only be regarded as a baseline for real tests.

+## 2.5 Clean program assumption
+A limitation of this study is that we rely implicitly on the clean program assumption because we use existing smart contracts.

+## 2.6 Multiple experimental repetitions
+We have performed the main experiment with a relatively large number of smart contracts.

+In a second experiment, we have tried to improve the test coverage by downloading double the number of historic transactions (i.e., 100) for a uniform sub sample of 63 smart contracts, but the results remain essentially the same.

+## 2.7 Presentation of the results
+The results are presented aggregated over the entire sample of smart contracts, which is larger than in all related research that we are aware of.

+## 2.8 References
+[He2019] Ningyu He, Lei Wu, Haoyu Wang, Yao Guo, and Xuxian Jiang.
+Characterizing code clones in the ethereum smart contract ecosystem.
+Technical report, Beijing University of Posts and Telecommunications, May 2019.
+[URL](https://arxiv.org/abs/1905.00272).

+[Kintis2018] Marinos Kintis, Mike Papadakis, Yue Jia, Nicos Malevris, Yves Le Traon, and Mark Harman.
+Detecting trivial mutant equivalences via compiler optimisations.
+IEEE Trans. on software engineering, 44(4):308-333, Apr 2018.
+[URL](https://doi.org/10.1109/TSE.2017.2684805).

+[Papadakis2019] Mike Papadakis, Marinos Kintis, Jie Zhang, Yue Jia, Yves Le Traon, and Mark Harman.
+Mutation testing advances: An analysis and survey.
+In Advances in Computers, volume 112, pages 275-378.
+Elsevier, 2019.
+[URL](https://doi.org/10.1016/bs.adcom.2018.03.015).

-# 0. Setup
+# 3. Setup
 Please start by cloning this repository, `Mutation-at-scale`:
 ```
 git clone https://github.com/pieterhartel/Mutation-at-scale.git
 ```

-# 1. Programs
+# 4. Programs
 There are two main programs in the replication package: `chainsol.js` and `mutasol.js.` The first, `chainsol.js`, downloads a contract from Etherscan, as described here [Truffle-tests-for-free](https://arxiv.org/abs/1907.09208).
 The second program, `mutasol.js`, generates mutants, as described in the paper submitted to TAP2020.
 These two programs use auxiliary modules: `comments.js`, `prepare.js`, `soljson.js`, and `evm_decoder.js`, all of which are available in the package.

-## 1.1 Dependencies on npm modules
+## 4.1 Dependencies on npm modules
 The programs `chainsol.js` and `mutasol.js` have a number of dependencies that can be installed as follows (tested on Ubuntu 18.04.3).
 ```
 npm install \